 In the Victorian era, Tintagel Castle became a real tourist attraction.
 Victorians loved romance and heroic figures from Britain’s dark past.
 And who was a more suitable hero than King Arthur?
 The village near the castle, now known as Tintagel, was then called Trevena.
 Tintagel was the name for the peninsula.
 Everyone who has ever visited Tintagel Castle knows that it is not a castle that you can easily walk to.
 The access is difficult over small steep stairs carved out the rocks.
 As tourism grew, access was made easier and the castle became more accessible.
-Work is currently underway to build a footbridge that connects the castle with the mainland.
+This year a new footbridge that connects the castle with the mainland has been opened.

 When you say King Arthur you say Avalon.
 According to legend, Arthur was brought to the mythical island of Avalon after the Battle of Camlann.
 Here he his wounds could heal and he can sleep until the country needs him again.
 Avalon is an island from Celtic mythology, it is hidden in enchanted mist and can only be reached by a handful of people who know how to lower this veil.